tsaad-dev/drafts/te-ns/draft-ietf-teas-ns.md

 > The SSL can also reside at the bottom of the label stack.
-For example, the VPN service label may also be used as an SSL which allows steering of traffic towards one or more egress PEs over the same slice policy.
+For example, the VPN service label may also be used as an SSL which allows steering of traffic towards one or more egress PEs over the same slice aggregate.
-In such cases, one or more service labels MAY be mapped to the same slice policy.
+In such cases, one or more service labels MAY be mapped to the same slice aggregate.
 The same VPN label may also be allocated on all Egress PEs so it can serve as a single SSL for a specific slice policy.
-Alternatively, a range of SSLs (VPN labels) may be mapped to a single slice policy to allow carrying multiple VPNs over the same slice policy as shown in {{bottom-stack}}.
+Alternatively, a range of VPN labels may be mapped to a single slice aggregate to allow carrying multiple VPNs over the same slice aggregate as shown in {{bottom-stack}}.